Saint-Sulpice, Paris

-The Church of Saint-Sulpice ([sɛ̃ sylpis]) is a Roman Catholic church in Paris, France, on the east side of Place Saint-Sulpice, in the Latin Quarter of the 6th arrondissement.
-It is only slightly smaller than Notre-Dame and Saint-Eustache, thus the third largest church in the city.
+The Church of Saint-Sulpice ([sɛ̃ sylpis]) is a Catholic church in Paris, France, on the east side of Place Saint-Sulpice, in the 6th arrondissement.
+As tall as Notre-Dame, it is the largest church in the city.
 It is dedicated to Sulpitius the Pious.
-Construction of the present building, the second church on the site, began in 1646.
+Construction of the present building, the second on the site, began in 1646.
 During the 18th century, an elaborate gnomon, the Gnomon of Saint-Sulpice, was constructed in the church.
+Saint-Sulpice is also known for its Great Organ, one of the most significant organs in the world, and its titular organists, including Charles-Marie Widor and Marcel Dupré.

 History

 The present church is the second building on the site, erected over a Romanesque church originally constructed during the 13th century.
 Additions were made over the centuries, up to 1631.
 The new building was founded in 1646 by parish priest Jean-Jacques Olier (1608–1657) who had established the Society of Saint-Sulpice, a clerical congregation, and a seminary attached to the church.
 Anne of Austria laid the first stone.

 Construction began in 1646 to designs which had been created in 1636 by Christophe Gamard, but the Fronde interfered, and only the Lady Chapel had been built by 1660, when Daniel Gittard provided a new general design for most of the church.
 Gittard completed the sanctuary, ambulatory, apsidal chapels, transept, and north portal (1670–1678), after which construction was halted for lack of funds.

 Gilles-Marie Oppenord and Giovanni Servandoni, adhering closely to Gittard's designs, supervised further construction (mainly the nave and side-chapels, 1719–1745).
 The decoration was executed by the brothers Sébastien-Antoine Slodtz (1695–1742) and Paul-Ambroise Slodtz (1702–1758).

 In 1723–1724 Oppenord created the north and south portals of the transept with an unusual interior design for the ends: concave walls with nearly engaged Corinthian columns instead of the pilasters found in other parts of the church.

-He also built a bell-tower on top of the transept crossing (c.
+He also built a bell tower on top of the transept crossing (c.
 1725), which threatened to collapse the structure because of its weight and had to be removed.
 This miscalculation may account for the fact that Oppenord was then relieved of his duties as an architect and restricted to designing decoration.